cckmwong-data/tech_fundamental_analysis/README.md

 ## The Integration: Fundamentals meet AI
 Most investment tools provide either financial data or technical indicators.
 This project integrates both to create a high-conviction decision engine:

-* **The Fundamental Core (Power BI):** Determines **Intrinsic Value** using a dynamic 10-year DCF model.
+* **1. The Fundamental Core (Power BI):** Determines **Intrinsic Value** using a dynamic 10-year DCF model.
 It answers: *"What is this company actually worth?"*
-* **The AI Layer (LSTM Autoencoder):** Detects **Price Anomalies** in Tesla (TSLA) stock (2015-2025).
+* **[2.
+The AI Layer (LSTM Autoencoder):](https://github.com/cckmwong-data/stock_price_anomaly)** Detects **Price Anomalies** in Tesla (TSLA) stock (2015-2025).
 It answers: *"Is the current market price deviating irrationally from historical patterns?"*

 **Strategic Use Case:** When the Power BI model shows a stock is undervalued, and the LSTM model flags a negative price anomaly (high reconstruction error), it signals a statistically significant **Mean Reversion** buying opportunity.

 ---

-## 📝 Project Overview
+## Project Overview
-This platform automates the end-to-end flow of financial intelligence.
-By scraping daily financial statements and stock prices via Python, it eliminates the "stale data" problem common in retail research.
-Users can interactively adjust WACC, growth rates, and risk-free rates to see real-time shifts in target prices.
+This project represents the first part of analysis - the Fundamental Core (Power BI), which automates the end-to-end flow of financial data and analysis.
+By scraping daily financial statements and stock prices via Python and Google Sheet, it eliminates the "stale data" problem common in retail research.
+Users can interactively adjust growth rates, and risk-free rates to see real-time shifts in target prices.

-## ❗ Problem Statement
-* **Data Lag:** Manual financial tracking is too slow for modern markets.
-* **Static Models:** Traditional "Target Prices" don't allow for personalized risk assumptions.
-* **Disconnected Insights:** Fundamental health is rarely cross-referenced with algorithmic price oversight.

 ---

-## ✨ Key Highlights
+## Key Highlights
 * **Automated ETL:** Python scripts & GitHub Actions refresh the entire dataset every 24 hours.
 * **Dynamic Valuation:** Interactive 2-stage DCF engine with a WACC/Terminal Growth sensitivity matrix.
+* **Full Financial Stack:** Dedicated modules for Income Statement, Balance Sheet, and Cash Flow (including Cash Flow Bridges).
 * **Unsupervised Learning:** LSTM Autoencoder flags anomalies when the reconstruction error (MAE) exceeds the 95th percentile.
-* **Full Financial Stack:** Dedicated modules for Income Statement, Balance Sheet, and Cash Flow (including Cash Flow Bridges).

 ---

 ## 📊 Dashboard Breakdown